 Once you’ve answered that, ask yourself another really important question — what do you really and truly want?
 If absolutely anything were possible, what would you want right now?
 Not what you think you should want or what other people expect of you, but you — what do you want?

 If you feel in your heart that this really is what you want, trust that there is a reason it didn’t work out in this moment.
 It’s hard, especially if you’re still feeling the sting, but trust that this door was closed so that a much better and brighter one can be opened.

 You’ve experienced a setback.
 But it is just one tree in a very large forest.
 Don’t dwell on this one thing.
 Focus on the big picture of what you truly want to create in your life.

 Imagine everything you want is already in your life, right now.
 Visualize how it looks, feels, smells.
 Assume the energy of that ideal future.
 Ask yourself, what would “you” of your ideal future do right now?
 What path would he or she take from this point?
-Future you is already living your ideal life and knows exactly what you need to do to get there.
+Future you are already living your ideal life and knows exactly what you need to do to get there.

 6. Make a plan with actionable steps